 Step 4: Remove the nuts holding the molded connector to the starter.

 Step 5: Cut the small wire as close as possible to the molded connector

 Step 6: Strip the end of the wire and crimp a new “blue” (16-14 ga) ring terminal on the end of the small wire and heat shrink (use a heat gun or blow dryer).

 Step 7: Replace small wire on the starter and replace the nut.

 Step 8: Disconnect the wire going from positive battery terminal to the under-hood fuse block at the fuse block and alternator if wire also goes there and new alternator wire is included in the kit.

 Step 9: Remove the old positive cable from the vehicle (there should not be anything connected to it)

 Step 10: Connect the new positive battery cable to the starter making sure to use the starter lug cover.

 Step 11: Route the positive cable to the battery being careful to avoid any hot or moving parts that could damage the cable.

-Connect positive cable to the battery and to the fuse block.
+Step 12: Connect the positive cable to the battery and to the fuse block.